Dany0443/Dany0443/README.md

 ## What I do

 Run my own servers, containers, and network setup.
-Write backend code occasionally in Python or JS.
+Write backend code occasionally in Node.JS.
 Comfortable in a terminal.

 ## Tech i'm comfortable with